zync/zync-python/README.md

 ZYNC_URL = "https://<site>.zyncio.com"
 ```

-This address will match the address you use to access your ZYNC Web Console.
+This address will match the address you use to access your Zync Web Console.

 A sample configuration file "config.py.sample" is included in this repository.